 To oversee and run CELL’s operations, a talented and committed team has been assembled from the worlds of litigation practice and academe.
 Our board and staff will work closely together to deliver our innovative litigation and education programs.

-Catherine Boies Parker was an associate counsel at Farris Vaughan Wills & Murphy LLP before she joined Underhill, Boies Parker, Gage & Latimer LLP as a partner in 2017.
+President of the Board — Catherine Boies Parker, Q.C. was an associate counsel at Farris Vaughan Wills & Murphy LLP before she joined Arvay Finlay LLP (formerly Underhill, Boies Parker, Gage & Latimer LLP) as a partner in 2017.
 She graduated from UVic Law in 1994, where she received the Law Society Gold Medal and Prize.
 Catherine was called to the Bar of the Law Society of British Columbia in 1998.
 Her areas of practice include constitutional, administrative, privacy, environmental, aboriginal and labour and employment law, as well as general civil litigation.
 Catherine has appeared at all levels of court and before numerous tribunals, and has acted as an adjudicator for the Office of the Information and Privacy Commissioner for British Columbia.
 She has been an instructor at the University of Victoria and is a frequent guest lecturer on topics such as constitutional law, privacy law and civil liberties.
 She has served as director and chair of various advocacy groups for child abuse prevention.
 Catherine was awarded the 2008 Contribution to the Law Award from the Victoria Bar Association in recognition of her work on a case involving the Charter rights of Victoria’s homeless.
 In 2009, she received a Human Rights Honours Award, sponsored by the Vancouver Island Human Rights Institute and presented by the Honourable Stephen L. Point.

 Chris Tollefson is the founding Executive Director of CELL and a Professor of Law at the University of Victoria.
 He has degrees from Queen’s, University of Victoria and Osgoode Hall Law School, and clerked at the BC Court of Appeal for Justices Lambert and Macdonald.
 Chris combines teaching and research on environmental issues with counsel work for various public interest environmental clients.
 This counsel work has included appearances before all levels of court, including the Supreme Court of Canada, and various environmental regulatory boards and tribunals.
 He was counsel to BC Nature and Nature Canada during both the Enbridge Northern Gateway and Kinder Morgan Trans Mountain pipeline hearing processes.
 His publications cover a range of environmental and natural resource topics including environmental assessment, eco-certification, and access to justice.
 He is co-author (with Meinhard Doelle) of a leading environmental law textbook.
 Chris is a former President of Ecojustice and founding executive director of the UVic Environmental Law Centre.
 He has won various awards for his teaching and research, and in 2014 was the recipient of Nature Canada’s Conservation Partner Award for his work leading their legal team during the Northern Gateway pipeline hearings.

-Anthony Ho will be joining the Pacific Centre for Environmental Law and Litigation as a litigation associate.
+Anthony Ho is a litigation associate at the Pacific Centre for Environmental Law and Litigation.
 He received his J.D. from the University of Victoria in 2014, and was called to the British Columbia bar in May 2015.
 His areas of practice in public interest environmental law has included environmental assessments, regulatory hearings, and judicial reviews.
 He has appeared before the Enbridge Northern Gateway Joint Review Panel, the NEB in its hearing into the Trans Mountain Expansion Project, the BC Environmental Appeal Board, the Federal Court of Appeal, and the BC Supreme Court.
 He also holds a Master of Public Administration (UVic ’14), a B.Sc. in environmental sciences (UBC ’10), and a B.A. in political science (UBC ’10).

 Jeffrey M. McEown is a retired litigator who for over 30 years was a Senior Partner in medium and large downtown Toronto law firms where he specialized in Civil Litigation and Charity Law.
 During his years in private practice, he was privileged to represent: several Federal Government departments; Crown Agencies; Boards of Education; The Law Society of Upper Canada; Lloyd’s of London; and numerous other institutional and individual clients appearing as senior counsel in the Supreme Court of Canada, all levels of the Federal and Ontario Courts, and before numerous administrative tribunals.
 He also has extensive mediation and arbitration experience.
 His teaching experience includes being the Downtown Supervisor of students in the Osgoode Hall clinical training programme, an instructor in the Ontario Bar Admissions Course, speaker at Canadian Bar and Ontario Bar conferences, as well as numerous other privately run educational programmes.
 He also has a wealth of professional and volunteer work experience in the not-for-profit sector.
 He and his wife now reside in Victoria.
 As a CELL Mentor-at-Law, Mr. McEown acts as a mentor to law students who participate in CELL’s experiential learning program.